25 Oct 2024

 Frequently Asked Questions

-1. XIRR vs CAGR?
+1. What is the difference between XIRR vs CAGR?

-XIRR or CAGR entirely depends on the investment scenario.
+The choice between XIRR or CAGR entirely depends on the investment scenario.
 XIRR can be a good option when it comes to measuring returns on investments made at irregular intervals.
 On the other hand, if you are willing to measure the returns of a lump sum investment or the performance of a market index, CAGR can be an appropriate choice.

 3. Can we convert XIRR to CAGR?

 No, XIRR and CAGR cannot be directly converted into one another because they measure different aspects of investment returns.
-XIRR accounts for cashflows occurring at irregular intervals, whereas CAGR assumes a single lump-sum investment and a steady growth rate.
+XIRR accounts for cash flows occurring at irregular intervals, whereas CAGR assumes a single lump-sum investment and a steady growth rate.

 4. Why is XIRR used to calculate returns from SIP and not CAGR?

-XIRR is used to calculate returns from multiple mutual funds SIPs running parallelly as it accounts for multiple and irregular cashflows as a result of withdrawals, additional investments, etc. To calculate returns of SIP investment in a single fund, RATE function in MS Excel needs to be used.
+XIRR is used to calculate returns from multiple mutual funds SIPs running parallelly as it accounts for multiple and irregular cash flows as a result of withdrawals, additional investments, etc. To calculate returns of SIP investment in a single fund, the RATE function in MS Excel needs to be used.
 CAGR, on the other hand, is more suitable for a single lump-sum investment made at the start of the period.

 5. What is a good value of XIRR for a particular investor?